 The Royal Botanical Gardens were once only for the eyes of Kandyan royalty.
-At present, commoners are already allowed to enjoy the most impressive and most extensive botanic gardens in Sri Lanka that amounts to around 60 hectares, which is the finest in Asia.
+At present, commoners are already allowed to enjoy the most impressive and most extensive botanic gardens in Sri Lanka amounting to around 60 hectares, which is the finest in Asia.

-Immerse yourself with nature by looking at the scenic view of a collection of orchids, a stately avenue of royal palms, the giant fig tree, and the Burma bamboo.
+Immerse yourself in nature by looking at the scenic view of a collection of orchids, a stately avenue of royal palms, the giant fig tree, and the Burma bamboo.

 6. Snack on the Kandy Market Hall